 Where to find it: Jubilee Park is located at the junction of River Valley Road and Clemenceau Avenue, right by Fort Canning MRT station on the Downtown Line.

 Click through our gallery for the playground’s top features!

 Kids will love the round of swings, situated over a sandy circle.
 A variety of sizes and styles suit all ages, and a separate set of inclusive swings are located next to this, which allow wheelchair users to swing, too.

 A log scramble is great for climbing and balancing, and includes log and rock stepping stones so the younger ones can also get involved.
 Woodchips soften the landing for those who are wobblier on their feet.
 Nearby, whole families can climb onto the hydraulic see-saws, and parents and helpers can utilise the many benches while kids dig in the sand (BYO bucket and spade!).

-A “treehouse” (lead image) can be accessed by rope bridge, and there is a large expanse of grass for running around and burning off any residual energy!
+A “treehouse“ (lead image) can be accessed by a rope bridge, and there is a large expanse of grass for running around and burning off any residual energy!
 Large climbing nets allow kids to feel like Spiderman and are suspended over colourful plants.

 NB: These climbing nets have since been modified and kids can no longer climb up the higher sections.